Ocean View Hills School: Campus

 The school is sited on 20 acre with an additional 5 acre for parking.
 The campus has seven buildings with over 40 classrooms.

 The classrooms are outfitted with a variety of educational technology products, such as interactive whiteboards, wireless microphones and teacher workstations that include high-resolution document cameras.

 Extracurricular activities

 Ocean View Hills School has an after-school performing arts program that puts on a full musical once a year.

-It also have team sports like softball, baseball, American football, soccer, basketball and volleyball.
-It is creating a band and an orchestra.